sudk1896/distributedsystems/README.md

 This is the practical source for the Distributed System class of Computer Science @ University of Salerno of Professor Alberto Negro.

 #### Referents
-- Alberto Negro (foundamentals and algorithms)
+- Alberto Negro (foundamentals and algorithms).
-- Gennaro Cordasco (P2P)
+- Gennaro Cordasco (P2P).
-- Carmine Spagnuolo (practical)
+- Carmine Spagnuolo (practical).

 ## Projects Homework